-- Physical exam: Your doctor will perform a careful examination of your arm, fingers and elbow, discuss activities that lead to symptoms, and ask about any history of injury, arthritis, or nerve disease.
+- Physical exam.
+Your OSI doctor will perform a careful examination of your arm, fingers, and elbow, discuss activities that lead to symptoms, and ask questions about any history of injury, arthritis, or nerve disease.

-- X-rays: X-rays will allow your doctor to confirm the diagnosis of tennis elbow.
+- X-rays.
+X-rays will allow your OSI doctor to confirm the diagnosis of tennis elbow.

-- Electromyography (EMG): An EMG can be used to rule out nerve compression, which mimics the symptoms of tennis elbow.
+- Electromyography (EMG).
+OSI specialists use an EMG to rule out nerve compression, which mimics the symptoms of tennis elbow.

 The vast majority of patients seeking relief from tennis elbow are successfully treated with nonsurgical techniques.
 Your OSI orthopedic specialists may recommend some or all of the following:

-- Rest: For a few weeks, you will need to stop the activities that bring about the symptoms in order to provide proper rest time for your arm.
+- Rest.
+For a few weeks, you will need to stop the activities that bring about the symptoms

 - Physical therapy